Links on Android Authority may earn us a commission. Learn more.

 Look, let’s be real.
 Save for the pocket space savings, none of the Z Flip’s features have radically changed my life.
 I don’t video chat often enough to need a built-in kickstand.
 I don’t find the split apps useful.
 Unfolding it takes more time than just unlocking a rectangle.
 But it legitimately brings me joy because it is fun.

 Read more: The best Samsung phones

 If you want the best overall Samsung experience, grab a Galaxy S21 device.
 They have the edge in almost every aspect.
-However, if you want a unique Samsung device that’s bound to turn heads, grab yourself a Z Flip.
-You can also give the Galaxy Z Fold 2 a look, as it makes numerous improvements over the original folding phone.
+However, if you want a unique Samsung device that’s bound to turn heads, grab yourself an updated Z Flip 3.
+You can also give the Galaxy Z Fold 3 a look, as it makes numerous improvements over the original folding phone.
 Just be ready for quite the hefty price tag.

-If you want to buy the Galaxy Z Flip, Samsung has chopped the retail price down to $1,299.99, which is just a hair more expensive than the 256GB Galaxy S21 Ultra, which costs $1,249.99.
+If you want to buy the original Galaxy Z Flip, Samsung has chopped the retail price down to $1,299.99, which is just a hair more expensive than the 256GB Galaxy S21 Ultra, which costs $1,249.99.
 It also sometimes drops below $1,000 in sales, which is a fair price for what is still a fun phone to use on the daily.
-However, if you really want a clamshell-style foldable, the newer Z Flip 5G is a better buy at $1,199.99 after a price cut.
+However, if you really want a clamshell-style foldable, the newer Z Flip 3 is a better buy at $999.99 brand new.